In the Spotlight - Contemporary Indian Art Market

 Indian Fine Art Market – Brief Survey From a Year Ago

-Will Contemporary Indian Art Market finally Blossom?
+Will Contemporary Indian Art Market finally Blossom into its Best Version?

 The main reason why people are still so skeptical about a potential boom of the Indian art market is that we’ve already heard this story before – back in 2007, India was counted among the leading countries experiencing rapid economic growth that was expected to be accompanied by an increased quality of the cultural scene.
 What soon followed was a spectacular crash and India has remained a largely uncharted territory for international heavyweights of the art world ever since.